 Then things shifted from gender-neutral to gender-specific, mostly because it was thought that boys should be masculine, wear different colours to girls (hello blue!) and mimic their fathers from an early age … to ‘prevent homosexuality’.

-Of course, everything about that approach is ridiculous, false and insensitive.
+Of course, everything about that approach is ridiculous.
 Freud is mostly to blame, Jo says.

 In the late ’60s and ’70s, feminism and a push for equality were on the rise and baby identity ideas were shaken up again.
 Some babies began to be dressed in unisex clothing as parents moved away from the pink and blue stereotype.